-Fostering is providing temporary care for a dog or cat in need...
+Fostering is providing temporary care for a dog in need...
 Funds for Furry Friends is a registered charity run 100% by volunteers.
 We do not have a shelter building - all of our animals are cared for by foster families until they find a home.
 This program is not meant to serve as a way to adopt.
 We need committed foster homes that will continue to help us take in dogs to give them a chance.
-Foster homes are basically responsible for caring for a cat or dog until a forever home is found.
-When you foster, you are volunteering from the comfort of your own home, and doing the same things you would be doing with your own cat or dog - without the expenses.
+Foster homes are responsible for caring for the animal until a forever home is found.
+When you foster, you are volunteering from the comfort of your own home, and doing the same things you would be doing with your own pet - without the expenses.
 The rescue provides everything you'll need - from kennels and food, to bowls and toys - and of course vet care.
 It's up to you to provide the accommodations, exercise, guidance and affection for your foster.
 Fostering is a very rewarding.
 You have the opportunity to have a direct impact and see the effects of your volunteer work, as you are interacting one on one with your foster.
 You get to see changes, experience growth and be a part of something very real.
-There is something very satisfying about see a dog or cat off to their new home - knowing they are going to be safe and happy...
+There is something very satisfying about see a foster off to their new home - knowing they are going to be safe and happy...
 And something even more wonderful in knowing you can open your home to another.

 What is required to become a foster home with ffff?